naeemmohd/python/Python 101/007-Files/README.md

         - to read all lines - f.readlines()
         - to close a file - fl.close()

- * Create a file - 01-Basics-Files.py - File Operations:
+ * Create a file - 01-Basics-Files.py - Files:

     ```
     nano 01-Basics-Files.py # create the file